 Ernst Schmidt (Founder)

 Ernst immigrated from Celle Germany around 1848.
 St. Louis was an attractive place to settle at the time.
-It was a large city with lots of opportunity!
+It was a large city with a lot of opportunities!
 Ernst was a master craftsman and more importantly an ivory turner of high skill.
 Seeing the demand he quickly set up shop.

 His shingle read: